 Williston Road Streetscape

-The project area is a gateway to South Burlington's City Center and connects to similar planned improvements for Williston Road between Al's French Fries and Hinesburg Road (being engineered now) and the pedestrian bicycle bridge over I-89 (currently in scoping).
-The focal area for this project is along Williston Road between Dorset Street and Midas Drive.
+The streetscape is on the south side of Williston Road between Dorset Street and Midas Drive.
+The project area is a gateway to South Burlington's City Center and connects to similar planned improvements for Williston Road between Al's French Fries and Hinesburg Road (being engineered now) and the pedestrian bicycle bridge over I-89 (scoped).

 Project Consultant Team:

-Contact Ashley Parker with any questions or comments at: 802-846-4146.
+Contact Ilona Blanchard with any questions or comments at: 802-846-4107.